All Episodes

 This is Alan calling from Christiana, Tennessee.

-First, real quick, Art, I checked out your kind of litigation page, if you want to call it that.
+First, real quick, Art, checked out your kind of litigation page, if you want to call it that.

 Yes.

-And I want to encourage everybody to go check that out because What's on there is overwhelming.
+And I want to encourage everybody to go check that out because what's on there is overwhelming.

 I know.

-I know, and it's being dubbed by the other side as Art Bell fans.
+And it's being dubbed by the other side as Art Bell fans.

 Well, let's hear it for Art Bell fans, okay?